REGULATIONS AND PUBLIC PROTECTION

-Ensures the CBE acts as an appeal body on matters of law regulating BEPs, and promotes sound governance of the built environment professions
+This programme ensures that the CBE acts as an appeal body on matters of law regulating BEPs, and promotes sound governance of the Built Environment Professions.
+Its focus areas are:

 - Finalisation of appeals within the statutory 60 days of lodgement